Irvin Yalom Group Psychotherapy: Theory & Practice

 Being able to relate to others may help you recognize certain aspects of your own behaviors that you'd like to keep or change.
 You may realize where you could improve your behaviors by hearing someone's story.
 Groups may allow you to learn by interacting with others and their experiences.
 You may also feel free to speak openly about your problems and struggles.

-In addition to learning from others, you may find that you can help others in group therapy by imparting information about your own life and experiences.
-Group therapy often brings together people who experience similar concerns and are working toward the same goals.
-If you have advice, your group leader may encourage you to share it with others.
+In addition to learning from others, you may find that you can help others by imparting information about your own life and experiences.
+It often brings together people who experience similar concerns and are working toward the same goals.
+If you have advice, your group leader may encourage you to tell others.

 This kind of group-wide learning is described by Yalom as “corrective recapitulation,” in which the group dynamic offers healing and validation.